TheFox580/SMPU_Worker_Cookie/README.md

 # SMP Unity Worker Cookie
-This mod adds the Worker Cookie, Cerdu Plush and Golden Melon items.
+This mod adds the Worker Cookie, Cerdu Plush, Golden Melon, Train Ticket and Blood Amethyst Shard items as well as the Blood Amethyst block.

 ## Translated in
 - English